KDAB/cxx-qt/book/src/getting-started/5-cargo-executable.md

 {{#include ../../../examples/cargo_without_cmake/src/main.rs:book_cargo_rust_main}}
 ```

-To build and run the application, use `cargo run` within the cxx-qt repository:
+To build and run the application, use `cargo run`.

+If you have cloned the CXX-Qt repository, you can run this example from within the repository using:

 ```shell
 cargo run -p qml-minimal-no-cmake